acts-project/acts/docs/contribution/run_formatting.md

 You can also download the required changes by clicking on *Summary* on the top left-hand portion of the CI job and scrolling down to the bottom of the page (see *Changed*).
+However, it is suggested to run the `CI/check_format` locally before committing, to not clog the shared resources with repeated checks.

 ## Python formatting